kruize/autotune/design/MetadataProfileAPI.md

 The following workload types are **not supported** by Kruize:

-- **DeploymentConfig** - OpenShift-specific deployment configuration (deprecated)

-The reason for excluding DeploymentConfig is that it is OpenShift-specific and has been deprecated from [Red Hat OpenShift v4.14](https://access.redhat.com/articles/7041372) onwards.
+- **DeploymentConfig**: Excluded because it is an OpenShift-specific deployment configuration that has been deprecated from [Red Hat OpenShift v4.14](https://access.redhat.com/articles/7041372) onwards.
 OpenShift users are encouraged to migrate to standard Kubernetes Deployments.

+- **ConfigMap and CatalogSource**: Excluded because they are configuration and catalog resources, rather than actual executing containers that can be monitored to generate recommendations.
 ---

 ## CreateMetadataProfile